Online MBA Program in International Business

 - Business Strategy

-The following typical specialization courses provide insight into the knowledge and proficiency that current and future business leaders need to impact their industries on a worldwide scale.
+The following typical specialization courses provide insight into the knowledge and proficiency that current and future business leaders need to impact their industries worldwide.

-Global Business Foundations: This course examines the various institutional aspects of global business and how they affect the operations of firms.
+Global Business Foundations:< /Strong> This course examines the various institutional aspects of global business and how they affect firms’ operations.
 Students analyze supranational entities that impact investment and trade, trade theory, foreign direct investment, political risk, sustainability, and corporate social responsibility.

 International Finance: This class surveys the international money system, financial instruments, and financial markets.
 It covers capital management and investment analysis as it relates to risk exposure for foreign investment.